 All sorts of insects will be happy to move into your garden and will be delighted with their choice of accommodation if you buy right.

-The Complete Butterfly Biome is probably the best place to start as it is such a valuable addition to any garden as it provides a complete year-round haven for Butterflies.
+The Butterfly Bistro is probably the best place to start as it is such a valuable addition to any garden as it provides a complete year-round haven for Butterflies.
 The front panel drops down in the summer months exposing two different sized trays.
 The larger tray is great for any overripe fruit whilst the smaller tray at the front is ideal when filled with a little sugar water.
 As winter approaches fold up the feeding station and create the protected winter quarters inside.
 The interior of the Biome is bark but you can also add extra dry material which will act as a safe haven for overwintering Butterflies such as the Small Tortoiseshells, Commas and Peacocks.

 Complete with a free pack of British wildlife flower seeds and a Butterfly species guide this Biome really is a gift that keeps giving.